compsygroup/bitbox/README.md

     python setup.py install
     ```

-6. If you are not using Docker, set the environment variable `PATH_3DI` to indicate the directory in which 3DI was installed.
+6. If you are not using Docker, set the environment variable `BITBOX_3DI` to indicate the directory in which 3DI was installed.
 We recommend setting it in .bahsrc (on Linux/Mac) or in System's Environment Variables (on Windows).

     - **Linux**:
       ```bash
-      export PATH_3DI=/path/to/3DI/directory
+      export BITBOX_3DI=/path/to/3DI/directory
       ```

     - **Windows** (Command Prompt):
       ```bash
-      set PATH_3DI=C:\path\to\3DI\directory
+      set BITBOX_3DI=C:\path\to\3DI\directory
       ```

     - **Mac**:
       ```bash
-      export PATH_3DI=/path/to/3DI/directory
+      export BITBOX_3DI=/path/to/3DI/directory
       ```

-7. If you are using Docker, set the environment variable `DOCKER_BITBOX` to indicate the 3DI image name/tag.
+7. If you are using Docker, set the environment variable `BITBOX_DOCKER` to indicate the 3DI image name/tag.
 Change the image name/tag if needed.
 We recommend setting it in .bahsrc (on Linux/Mac) or in System's Environment Variables (on Windows).

     - **Linux**:
       ```bash
-      export DOCKER_BITBOX=bitbox:latest
+      export BITBOX_DOCKER=bitbox:latest
       ```

     - **Windows** (Command Prompt):
       ```bash
-      set DOCKER_BITBOX=bitbox:latest
+      set BITBOX_DOCKER=bitbox:latest
       ```

     - **Mac**:
       ```bash
-      export DOCKER_BITBOX=bitbox:latest
+      export BITBOX_DOCKER=bitbox:latest
       ```

 Now you are ready to use Bitbox!